stocker88/nextjswebsite/_posts/how_to_be_a_millionnaire.md

 **Money has not been a thing and did not exist for over 99% of men’s existence, it came only very recently and our genes and way of thinking have not adapted yet.**

 The concepts of Money Management, Saving Money, Financial Planning, Personal Finance, Budgeting and Investing were all inexistent.
-We did not need any money saving hacks, there was no credit score, no retirement or real estate, all we had to do is **follow our instincts**.
+We did not need any money saving hacks, there was no credit score, no retirement or real estate, no financial goals, financial independence and financial freedom were not even a concept: all we had to do is **follow our instincts**.

 Think about how much expensive restaurants you’ve been to, how much worthless pairs of shoes you have?
 How much clothes you don’t wear in your wardrobe?
 How many dates cost you money and didn’t go as expected?
 How many times you’ve spent money to please others before thinking about yourself first?